hossien-soli/taskbazi/README.md

 - Use NGINX or an external load balancer(recommended) as a single entry point to the application, distributing traffic/load across multiple Spring app instances.
 - Use NGINX for SSL termination, rate limiting, serving static files, caching, and other security-related tasks.
 - Alternatively, using simple Docker containers without Swarm mode might be preferable due to process isolation security and containerization features.
+- Of course we can isolate processes without container or docker using linux kernel features

 ## Business/Domain Features
 - Users can register with a valid email address through verification (using a verification code sent to the user's email)